stgmva/stgmva.github.io/_posts/design/2014-10-08-header-image-pattern.md

 ---
-layout              : page
+layout: page
+title:  "Header Image With Pattern"
+subheadline:  "Headers With Style"
-title               : 'Header Image With Pattern' subheadline         : 'Headers With Style' teaser              : 'Feeling Responsive allows you to use all kinds of headers.
-This example shows a header image in front of a pattern.'
+teaser: "Feeling Responsive allows you to use all kinds of headers.
+This example shows a header image in front of a pattern."
 categories:
     - design
 tags: